18F/fs-human-centered-design/nrm-hcd-transformation/index.md

 ### 4. Start the transformation with "discovery," or module 0, that determines module sequence.
 Before we begin the modules, I'd like to do a mini "discovery" exercise.
 The focus of this discovery isn't a product, but the group itself.
 What's motivating them?
 What's challenging to them?
-How can this process work for them?
+How can human-centered design work for them?

 I propose two components to this discovery period:

 #### One-on-ones with each participant
-Colin would conduct brief phone interviews with each team member focusing on their current role, their projects, their personal hopes and fears for the transformation effort.
+Colin conducts brief phone interviews with each team member focusing on their current role, their projects, their personal hopes and fears for the jumpstart effort.

 #### In-person intensive
 We gather at a Forest Service location for a two day "intensive" focusing on: